StephaneMoriceau/WebLogic-Cloud-Workshop/README.md

 2. Select the WebLogic Server shape for the compute instances: **VM.Standard2.1**.
 (Fyi, only the following shapes are supported: VM.Standard2.x, VM.Standard.E2.x, BM.Standard2.x, BM.Standard.E2.x

-3. Enter the SSH public key.
+3. Enter the SSH public key. [(See section #3)](https://github.com/StephaneMoriceau/WebLogic-Cloud-Workshop/tree/readme#3-create-an-ssh-key)

-4. Select the availability domain where you want to create the domain.
+4. Select the availability domain where you want to create the domain.**Choose one of the displyed ADs**

-5. Select the number of managed servers you want to create.
-You can specify up to 4 if you're using WebLogic Server 11g Standard Edition.
-For all other editions and versions, you can specify up to 8 nodes.

-The managed servers will be members of a cluster, unless you selected WebLogic Server Standard Edition.
+5. Select the number of managed servers you want to create. **Select 2** The managed servers will be members of a cluster, unless you selected WebLogic Server Standard Edition.

-6. Enter a user name for the WebLogic Server administrator.
+6. Enter a user name for the WebLogic Server administrator. **Enter weblogic**

-7. Enter an encrypted password for the WebLogic Server administrator.
-The password must be encrypted.
+7. Enter an encrypted password for the WebLogic Server administrator. **Enter Encrypted-data from section 7**

 **Configure Advanced Parameters for a Domain**